 dependency “is NOT satisfied”.

-rocotorewind is a tool that attempts to undo the effects of running a task and is commonly used to rerun part
+rocotorewind is a tool that attempts to undo the effects of running a task.
+It is commonly used to rerun part

 command will rerun tasks in the workflow.
-The command line options are the same as those described in the
+The command line options are the same as those described for

-section 13.3, and the general usage statement looks like:
+(in Section 10.3), and the general usage statement looks like this:

 Running this command will edit the Rocoto database file